 There’s much to know about this area at Universal Studios Japan.
 If you have any questions, please leave them in the comments!
 We’ll update this guide with the best and most up-to-date information.

-Guide created with the help of Explorer Parker.
+The guide was created with the help of Explorer Parker.

 More on Universal Studios Japan